qfennessy/bayeux/README.md

 ## Why this exists

-Paragraphs of family history read well but are bad image prompts — too long, abstract, full of names and dates.
+Family history can be represented with creative graphics.
 A small AI pipeline fixes that: Gemini 3.1 Flash Lite converts each paragraph into a concrete visual scene prompt, a shared style suffix ties every panel together visually, and a deterministic `base_seed + index` keeps reruns byte-identical while still varying per panel.

 **Family** (who / what happened) and **style** (how it looks) are orthogonal.
 Families live in `tapestry/*.json`; styles in `tapestry/styles/*.json`.
 Any family can be rendered in any style without editing either file.